etse1288/diff-match-patch/README.md

 ## Install

-diff-match-patch is supported on Python 2.7 or Python 3.4 or newer.
+diff-match-patch is supported on Python 3.5 or newer.
 You can install it from PyPI:

 ```shell